 Alex MAXWELL FINDLATER

-In these arms, we find the stars, known as mullets in English heraldry, which are so common in Scottish arms of the North West, as particularly exemplified by the arms of Sutherland, gules three stars or, and Murray, azure three stars argent, ie red with gold stars and blue with silver stars.
-Other similar arms are Innes of that Ilk, argent three stars azure, or Brodie of Brodie, argent a chevron gules between three stars azure.
-These arms are Murray reversed and the introduction of a chevron into the Brodie arms suggests that they were an early cadet of Innes.
-In the symbolism of heraldry, azure (blue) signifies both the cloudless sky and Piety and Sincerity.
-It is equated with the planet Jupiter and the qualities of Justice and Purity, also with Tuesday and with autumn.
-Or (gold) is the noblest colour of all.
-It is equated with Sunday and with the Sun, corresponding with the virtues of richness and noblesse.
-The Eagle is mainly a solar symbol, associated with Zeus and in Roman times with military prowess and Imperium.
+Findlater is a place-name in Banff, with a castle dating from before 1264, but no lineal relationship is known to the de Fynlaters, although the later family clearly originated from this area.
+In these arms, we find the stars, so common in Scottish arms of the North East, as particularly exemplified by the arms of Murray, Azure three stars Argent, and Sutherland, Gules three stars Or.
+Similar arms are Innes of that Ilk, Argent three stars Azure, and Brodie, Argent betwixt three stars Azure a chevron Gules.
+The Innes arms are Murray reversed and the introduction of a chevron into the Brodie arms suggests that they were an early cadet of Innes.
+In Scotland the chevron was generally used in this early period as a difference, as indeed was the fess.

+The Eagle is a solar symbol, associated in ancient Greece with Zeus and in Roman times with military prowess and imperium.
 In Christian times it became associated with St John, for one of the beasts around the throne of God was like a flying eagle.
-Charlemagne adopted it as a symbol of his position as Holy Roman Emperor and thus it has often been used by Princes and States.
+Charlemagne adopted the eagle as a symbol of his position as Holy Roman Emperor.